|

 Regular Board meetings are held on the

-second Thursday of every other month.
+third Monday of every other month.

-July, September and November, January and March.
+July, September and November.

 |